 How to Avoid Bee Stings

-I have tried hard to attract bees to the yard but I also work hard to avoid bee stings!
+I have tried hard to attract bees to the yard but I also work hard to avoid bee stings.
+If you are curious about WHY you want bees in your yard, check out my post on What Bees Do and How to Protect Them for more information.
 Here are a few tips on how to avoid bee stings while you are gardening or enjoying your latest outdoor workout (check out my post on wildlife safety tips to stay safe from other critters!).

 - Avoid wearing strong smelling bath and beauty products.
 Bees and wasps can be attracted to your floral soap and scented lotions.

 - Wear closed toe shoes outside.
 Do not wander around your yard in bare feet, especially since there are many stinging insects that make their nests in holes in the ground (if you have learned this the hard way, check out my post natural bug bite treatments!).

 - Wear earth toned clothing.
 Bees and wasps love brightly colored objects, whether they are flowers or your floral shirt.
 Wear earth tones so as to avoid bee stings as much as possible.